OfficeDev/TrainingContent/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/Lab.md

   1. When Prompted, log in with your **Organizational Account**.
   1. Once the application is loaded click the **Events link** in the top menu bar.
+  1. Click the **Delete** link.
+The event would be deleted successfully.
   1. Click the **Create New** link.
 You should see the form below.
 Fill the form out to add a new item:

     ![](Images/05.png)